Parliamentary Questions

 The Ministry of Defence has provided the following answer to your written parliamentary question (51914):

-Question: To ask the Secretary of State for Defence, what plans he has to extend the period beyond three years in which service personnel can report historic allegations of serious sexual assault.
+Q: To ask the Secretary of State for Defence, what plans he has to extend the period beyond three years in which service personnel can report historic allegations of serious sexual assault.
 (51914)

 Tabled on: 01 June 2020